 - Check the tool shank and tool bushings for wear.
-See "Changing the tool" on page 42.
-See "Tool bushing" on page 45. - Check the hydraulic hoses.
+See "Changing the tool" on page 55.
+See "Lower tool bushing" on page 58. - Check the hydraulic hoses.
 Replace if necessary.
-Do not let dirt get into the breaker or hoses.
+Do not let dirt get into the breaker or hoses. - Check that the breaker moves normally inside the housing and that vibration dampening elements (pads and buffers) are in good condition. - Check the condition of wear plates by moving breaker with a pry bar from side to side inside housing.
+The maximum allowed clearance is approximately ±10 mm.